littl3field/littl3field/README.md

 ## 📝 Blog:

-For my blog, visit here: https://littlefield.co
+For my blogs, visit here:

+- On cyber security and technology - https://littlefield.co
+- On meditation, presence, consciousnesses, energy and frequencies -

 🗯 My latest blog post:
   >[Intelligence Preparation for the Cyber Environment](https://littlefield.co/intelligence-preparation-for-the-cyber-environment-ipce-enhancing-your-security-operations-299762164671?source=collection_home---2------0-----------------------)

 ## 🌎 Other:

-When I'm not working on security I'm most likely tinkering with computers or frequencies.
+When I'm not working on security I'm most likely exploring the mind, tinkering with computers or frequencies.
+I'm passionate about meditation, frequencies, energy and quantum thoery.
 My research extends from using [machine learning for natural language processing in the darkweb](https://littlefield.co/cyber-threat-intelligence-applying-machine-learning-data-mining-and-text-feature-extraction-to-bb00c3b729bc?source=collection_home---2------7-----------------------) to [ultrasonic frequency weapons](https://littlefield.co/the-psychoacoustic-effect-of-infrasonic-sonic-and-ultrasonic-frequencies-within-non-lethal-cf05e1fd8673).
 Feel free to reach out if you'd like to chat or for enquiring on talks.
 References to my work:
   >[Time Magazine](https://time.com/4895066/sonic-weapons-cuba/)

   >[Fox News](https://www.foxnews.com/tech/sonic-weapons-reported-in-cuba-could-sound-be-harnessed-in-an-attack)